magikcypress/personal-root-website-vuepress-next/docs/index.md

 ## My biggest life

 - 💰 I'm presales
-- 📈 I'm specialist with data and business intelligent
+- 📈 I'm specialist with data and business intelligence
 - 🌟 I was web developer ...
 - 💬 Ask me about music
 - I ❤️ to write code.